alextechbuild/tailor-pulp-e-commerce-web-app-sb-jv/README.md

 # About the project

-This project **complements the project named ‘’** published on Github.
+This project **complements the project named ‘tailor-pulp-e-commerce-web-app’** published on Github.

 For context, like the original project, this project features a **completely fictional company** named Tailor'Pulp, created for **illustrative purposes**.
 **All company names, brands, products, employees, or locations mentioned** in the code, frontend are **fictitious**.